How To Seal Burnt Wood in 5 EASY Steps!

 Usually, one coat of sealant is sufficient to get the protection you want.
 Or you can go a maximum of up to two.

-3. Use Well Ventilated Area
+Work in a Well Ventilated Area

 Always select a well-ventilated area for sealing burnt wood because stain coats and sealant coats are able to dry quickly because of the good air circulation in a ventilated area.